 And as the tram goes by in a roar, a bewildered customer drops a vase which shatters all over the atelier.

-Photos by Pedro Alfacinha
+Pictures by Pedro Alfacinha